getbraincloud/examples-unity/README.md

 - Logout and disconnect everything (RTT, Relay, and wipe any authenticated info)
 - Re-initialize and Re-authenticate to then join back to the same room the User was disconnected from

 There is also a button to just disconnect the RTT connection and reconnect only RTT.
-To set this up for your app, go to your lobby settings under `Design> Multiplayer > Lobbies` and add `{"enableDisconnectButton":true}` to the **Custom Config** to your lobby.
+To set this up for your app, go to your lobby settings under `Design > Multiplayer > Lobbies` and add `{"enableDisconnectButton":true}` to the **Custom Config** for your lobby.

 ---